 A “10-Day Salute to Sausage,” Wurstfest has been drawing visitors to the German-influenced Hill Country town of New Braunfels for more than four decades.
 In the early days, when it was still known as Sausage Festival, the event drew a few thousand.
 Today, well over 100,000 people attend the event annually.
 There's music, dancing, rides, and, yes, beer.
 You 'll have your choice of American, German, or Texan brews.
-The event typically occurs from late October through mid-November, though in 2018 it stretches from November 2 through 11.
+The annual event typically falls between late October and mid-November, though in 2018 it stretches from November 2 through 11.

 02 of 08

 Fredericksburg Oktoberfest is a traditional German Oktoberfest in Texas' most famous German settlement.
 From October 5 to 7, 2018, you'll find plenty of authentic German food, including bratwurst, sauerkraut, and schnitzel burgers.
 There will also be a tuba music group, a Hauptstrasse Chicken Dance, a 42 (dominoes) tournament, and a yodeling trio.

 03 of 08

 Held at San Antonio's Beethoven Halle und Garten, Oktoberfest is a traditional German celebration with a full complement of food, music, drink, dance, and entertainment.
 Founded in 1867, Beethoven Halle is one of the oldest German singing societies in Texas.
 Its main goal is to preserve German song, music, and language—so expect a lot of singing at this particular Oktoberfest, which in 2018 welcomes visitors the first two Fridays and Saturdays in October.

 04 of 08

 05 of 08

 This celebration of all things German in Austin means beer tastings, all the sausage you can eat, live music, the polka, and bowling.
 Admission includes Texas German Bier tastings and unlimited German-style sausage from some of Central Texas' best meat purveyors, including Miller's LeRoy and Lewis, Southside Market, and more.
 It happens on September 29, 2018, at Scholz Garten & Saengerrunde Halle in the Capitol area.

 06 of 08